millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 Basic Statistical Functions
 ---------------------------

-The pandas library allows us to easily calculate basic summary statistics of our data, which can be useful when we want a quick description of the data.
+The Pandas library allows us to easily calculate basic summary statistics of our data, which can be useful when we want a quick description of the data.
 The ``describe()`` function outputs several such summary statistics for each column in a DataFrame: